 Foundation repair is an intense process where the foundation of your flooring is dug up to the bare roots of the home.
-This often involves the peeling back of carpet or the removal or tile or wood flooring in order to reach the foundation underneath.
-Once the foundation is located, heavy machinery like jackhammers or hydraulic jacks are used to break apart the concrete slabs.
-In order to keep the broken concrete slabs supporting the rest of the house, contractors will temporarily install steel beams underneath them to support the weight during the multiple day process of the foundation crack repair.
+This often involves the peeling back of the carpet or the removal of tile or wood flooring in order to reach the foundation underneath.
+Once the foundation is located, heavy machinery like jackhammers or hydraulic jacks is used to break apart the concrete slabs.
+In order to keep the broken concrete slabs supporting the rest of the house, contractors will temporarily install steel beams underneath them to support the weight during the multiple-day process of the foundation crack repair.

 The Types of Foundation Cracks

 There are three main forms of foundation cracks: vertical, diagonal, and horizontal.
 By identifying what type of crack your foundation has helped you know how serious the damage is and can help you gauge how much repairs will be.
 If you need foundation crack repair in Dallas-Fort Worth Area, TX, contact Solid Rock Foundation Repair today at 817-400-ROCK (7625) to set up an appointment.